-This is the measured ratio of signal-to-(noise + distortion) at the output of the ADC.
+This is the measured ratio of signal-to-(noise + distortion) at the output of the A/D converter.
 The signal is the rms amplitude of the fundamental.
-Noise is the sum of all nonfundamental signals up to half the sampling frequency $(f_S/2)$ , excluding dc.
+Noise is the sum of all nonfundamental signals up to half the sampling frequency ($f_S/2$), excluding dc.

 The ratio is dependent on the number of quantization levels in the digitization process; the more levels, the smaller the quantization noise.
-The theoretical signal-to-(noise + distortion) ratio for an ideal N-bit converter with a sine wave input is given by
+The theoretical signal-to-(noise + distortion) ratio for an ideal N-bit converter with a sine wave input is given by:

-$$Signal-to-(Noise + Distortion) = (6.02N + 1.76) dB$$
+Signal-to-(Noise + Distortion) = $$(6.02 N + 1.76) dB$$

-Thus for a 12-bit converter, this is 74 dB; for a 10-bit converter it is 62 dB; and for an 8-bit converter it is 50 dB.
+Thus for a 12-bit converter, this is 74 dB and for a 10-bit converter it is 62 dB, for an 8-bit converter it is 50 dB.